mcfletch/2daypython/checkup.rst

   * programmers actually spend a *lot* of time reading, it's the only way to figure out how things work much of the time

+* there are other ways to learn to code see :doc:`links`

 Puzzles
 --------